Manage Report Visibility & Opt Into the Network

 I had originally marked a report public, but changed it to restricted later on, what happens with my report and data?

-When you change a report from Public to Restricted, it will no longer be accessible by partners in the Impact Reporting Network.
+When you change a report from public to restricted, it will no longer be accessible by partners in the Impact Reporting Network.

 Note, however, that data that was previously shared while the report was public may have been downloaded or printed by users.
-Also, if you opted into a separate partner-driven process based on your Public True Impact report (e.g., Charity Navigator’s rating regime), that report and its data may remain accessible according to the separate terms of use that you agreed to.
+Also, if you opted into a separate partner-driven process based on your public True Impact report (e.g., Charity Navigator’s rating regime), that report and its data may remain accessible according to the separate terms of use that you agreed to.

 If you believe a report was shared in error or contains sensitive information that should be removed, you may request a review through our formal appeal process by contacting datasharing@trueimpact.com.
 Requests are evaluated on a case-by-case basis, and any partner takedown efforts are made on a best‑effort basis.